NeCTAR-RC/tutorials/_kubernetes/02-create_cluster.md

 duration: 2
 ---

+A Kubernetes Cluster consist of one or more _master_ nodes, and one or more _worker_ nodes.
+A client (you) communicates with _master_ nodes using the Kubernetes API to spin up containers.
+The _worker_ nodes runs these containers.

+In this tutorial we start by creating a cluster of one _master_ and one _worker_ node.

 ## Cluster templates

 In Magnum, a COE Cluster is created via a Cluster Template.
 A Cluster Template